Application Dates

 DREAM DESIGN

 The O’Neill also offers playwrights the opportunity to confer with a team of designers about the visual, aural, and spatial world of their play.
-To this end, each workshop includes an hour-long public conversation between the playwright, a scenic designer, a lighting designer, and a sound designer.
+To this end, each workshop includes an hour-long public conversation between the playwright and a cohort of industry-leading designers.
 The purpose of these conversations is to further inspire the playwright to consider the ways their play might be represented on stage, as well as how design might influence the play's writing.
-Original scenic renderings are created based on this discussion and presented on the night of the play’s first public reading.

 In November of 2022, Wendy C. Goldberg, Artistic Director of the National Playwrights Conference, stepped down from her post to pursue the many new exciting opportunities coming her way.
 Wendy was at the helm of NPC for 18 years, during which time she oversaw the development of nearly 150 plays by some of the most exciting writers of our time, among them Obie and MacArthur winner Samuel D. Hunter, Tony Nominee Jeremy O. Harris, Julia Cho, Beth Henley, Tony Award and MacArthur winner Dominique Morisseau, Obie Award winner Robert O’Hara, and Pulitzer Prize winner Quiara Alegría Hudes.